We were recently informed of the NHS public consultation on Gender Identity Development Service (GIDS) for children and adolescents.

 There is no such thing as “biological gender” but biological sex.
 Sex is a binary, male or female, whereas “gender” is a fluid concept which differs from culture to culture.
 People do not “conform” to biological sex, but to society’s expectations of gendered behaviour/interests etc. “Opposite gender” here implies that normal people are 100% masculine or 100% feminine, a binary which nobody fits.
-Everyone is “non-binary” in terms of gender and binary in terms of sex (except for the tiny percentage of people who are intersex).
+Everyone is “non-binary” in terms of gender and binary in terms of sex.

 “Many children experience incongruence between their experienced and their assigned gender early in life.
 They may not identify with the assigned gender, show behaviours and preferences not stereotypical for the gender they were assigned to at birth, and sometimes strongly dislike their physical sex characteristics.”